What Happens if a Dog Bites Someone on Your Property?

 - ASPCA: Breed-Specific Legislation

-Get Legal Help If You've Been Bitten by a Dog on Someone Else's Property
+Get Legal Help if You've Been Bitten by a Dog on the Dog Owner's Property

-Dog bites can be a serious problem.
-If a canine bit someone on your property, you may need to fight a lawsuit.
-Conversely, if you were bitten by a dog on someone else's property, you may be able to recover damages from the property owner.
-Contact a local personal injury attorney to discuss your legal options.
+Dog bites are serious.
+If a canine bites someone on your property, you may need to fight a dog bite claim and lawsuit.
+If a dog bites you on someone else's property, you may be able to recover damages from the property owner.
+Contact a local personal injury attorney and dog bite attorney for legal advice on your state laws.

 Next Steps